travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 To make the usage of secure environment variables easier, we expose info on their availability and info about the type of this build:

 * `TRAVIS_SECURE_ENV_VARS` is set to "true" or "false" depending on the availability of environment variables
-* `TRAVIS_PULL_REQUEST` is set to "true" or "false" depending on this build being pull request or not
+* `TRAVIS_PULL_REQUEST`: The pull request number if the current job is a pull request, "false" if it's not a pull request.

 Please also note that keys used for encryption and decryption are tied to the repository.
 If you fork a project and add it to travis, it will have different pair of keys than the original.